 You’re paying for more than just someone with a camera.
 I am a real artist and truly love my work.
 With so many years in this field I know how to anticipate moments, and document the energy of the day without forcing anything.
 I capture what’s actually happening—without making it feel like a wedding factory assembly line.

 Other photographers with a similar artistic, film-based style in NYC and Philly charge anywhere from $8,000-$15,000 for this level of storytelling.
-I Really try to keep my pricing on the lower end of this margin, I am also middle class and love working with folks I can relate to, and can relate to me.
+I Really try to keep my pricing on the middle end of this margin, I am also middle class and love working with folks I can relate to, and can relate to me.
 As well as prefering a more laid back wedding vs the 500k productions that tend to want the 15-30k wedding photographer and to be publish in vogue, of course I care about vogue in theory, I have an ego, but I don’t read vogue and I really don’t care.
 I am more earthy than that.

 I hope this helped to illuminate more about pricing and about my price structure.